Off-Plan vs Ready Property in Dubai: Full Investment Comparison (2026)

 Capital Appreciation: Where Off-Plan Leads

 The primary argument for off-plan has always been entry price and pre-handover appreciation.
 Early buyers in well-located projects acquire at launch price — which in a rising market will sit below the price at which those units trade by handover.
-DLD data shows sales prices rose 15.8% year-on-year as of Q1 2025 across the market.
+DLD data through early 2026 still shows double-digit YoY price momentum in many segments when measured on registered closings.
 In growth-phase communities, early investors have achieved 20–40% capital gains between launch and handover, with some projects in Dubai Creek Harbour, Dubai South, and Emaar Beachfront cited in the upper range.

 The mechanism: developers price launches at a discount to expected market value at completion — they need to de-risk their funding by generating early sales.
 Buyers absorb construction risk in exchange for that discount.
 If the market appreciates during the construction period, and the developer delivers on schedule, the buyer captures the spread.